swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 # Bridging Swift to C++

-## Introduction

-This vision document presents a high level overview of the “reverse” (i.e. using Swift APIs from C++) half of the C++ interoperability Swift language feature.
+This vision document presents a high level overview of the "reverse" (i.e. Swift-to-C++) half of the C++ interoperability Swift language feature.
 It highlights the key principles and goals that determine how Swift APIs are exposed to C++ users.
 It also outlines the evolution process for this feature.
 This document does not present the final design for how Swift APIs get mapped to C++ language constructs.
 The final design of this feature will evolve as this feature goes through the Swift evolution process.

-This document does not cover the “forward” (i.e. using C++ APIs from Swift) half of the C++ interoperability feature, as it’s already covered by a [sibling document](https://github.com/apple/swift/pull/60501/files).
+This document does not cover the "forward" (i.e. using C++ APIs from Swift) aspect of the C++ interoperability feature, as it’s covered by a [sibling document](https://github.com/apple/swift/pull/60501/files).

 This document is a prospective feature vision document, as described in the [draft review management guidelines](https://github.com/rjmccall/swift-evolution/blob/057b2383102f34c3d0f5b257f82bba0f5b94683d/review_management.md#future-directions-and-roadmaps) of the Swift evolution process.
 It has not yet been approved by the Language Workgroup.

+## Introduction

+The Swift programming language was designed to interoperate well with C and Objective-C. Existing Objective-C APIs were available to Swift programs in the initial release of Swift.
+This rich interoperability support allowed Swift to supplant Objective-C in a lot of codebases.
+On the other hand, Swift did not have a good C++ interoperability story, which hindered its ability to coexist with or supplant C++ in existing C++ codebases.

+Both Swift and C++ are capable of interoperating with each other, and a well designed and supported C++ interoperability feature would allow Swift to coexist with and potentially supplant C++ in existing C++ or mixed language codebases.
+Such codebases would want to adopt Swift incrementally, so that it would not be necessary to rewrite everything in Swift right away.
+Swift-to-C++ interoperability is a key aspect of interoperability that's required for incremental adoption, as it ensures that newly written Swift APIs can be called from existing C++ code.
+Additionally, rich Swift-to-C++ interoperability support would grow the pool of potential adopters of Swift-only libraries, as such libraries would be importable into C++.

-## Overview of how Swift is bridged to C++
+## Overview of Swift's interoperability support

-Swift and C++ have different approaches to interoperability with each other.
-The Swift compiler embeds a copy of the Clang compiler, which is then used to import C and Objective-C declarations into Swift for Objective-C interoperability.
-Similarly to Objective-C, Swift uses the embedded Clang compiler to import C++ declarations when the user wants to access C++ APIs from Swift.
-Swift also allows Objective-C code to call into Swift declarations annotated with the @objc attribute.
-Instead of being embedded into Clang, Swift generates an Objective-C compatibility header that contains the Objective-C declarations that the Swift programmer intended to expose to Objective-C.

-The existing model of generating a header file that can then be imported by Objective-C code can be adopted to bridge Swift declarations to C++ as well.
-The Clang compiler knows how to emit calls to functions with the Swift calling convention, so it’s possible to call into Swift from C++ using the matching ABI that the Swift program expects.
-This in turn allows the Swift compiler to generate a C++ header that is able to call into Swift functions, methods, initializers and accessors correctly.
-These raw calls that use the Swift calling convention can then be wrapped in inline thunk stub functions, allowing a C++ programmer to call into Swift APIs using the familiar C++ function and member function call syntax.
-Swift types can also be mapped to C++ types, allowing a C++ programmer to use and manipulate Swift values using familiar syntax from C++.
-The exact details of how Swift types and other language constructs get mapped to C++ are not covered in this document, as there’s another document that describes this: https://github.com/apple/swift/blob/main/docs/CppInteroperability/UserGuide-CallingSwiftFromC%2B%2B.md .
+Swift currently provides support for interoperability with C and Objective-C. The approach is very different for the two directions of interoperability, though.
+For "forward" interoperability, Swift embeds a copy of the Clang compiler, which it uses to directly load C and Objective-C Clang modules and translate declarations into a native Swift representation.
+For "reverse" interoperability, Swift does not want to require Clang to embed Swift, and so Swift generates an Objective-C header that can be used to call into Swift APIs that are exposed in that header.
+Because Objective-C is restricted in what kinds of types it can work with, and because it requires code to be emitted in a special way that doesn't match the regular Swift ABI, methods and types must be marked as being exposed to Objective-C with the `@objc` attribute.

+Swift's support for C++ interoperability is modeled after its support for C and Objective-C interoperability.
+For "forward" interoperability, the embeded Clang compiler is used to directly load C++ Clang modules and translate declarations into a native Swift representation.
+The "forward" interoperability [vision document](https://github.com/apple/swift/pull/60501/files) provides more details about this model.
+For "reverse" interoperability, Swift generates a header that uses C++ language constructs to represent Swift APIs that are exposed by the Swift module.
+Because C++ is much more expressive and flexible than Objective-C, the generated header is able to provide representation for native Swift functions, methods, initializers, accessors and types.
+This allows C++ programmers to call into Swift APIs using the familiar C++ function and member function call syntax, and does not require any special ABI annotations on the Swift side.

 ## Goals